Marty Natalegawa

-Raden Mohammad Marty Muliana Natalegawa, more commonly known as Marty Natalegawa (born 22 March 1963 in Bandung, West Java), is an Indonesian diplomat and was the Minister for Foreign Affairs in the Second United Indonesia Cabinet.
+Raden Mohammad Marty Muliana Natalegawa (born 22 March 1963 in Bandung, West Java), is an Indonesian diplomat and was the Minister for Foreign Affairs in the Second United Indonesia Cabinet.
 He served as Indonesia's Permanent Representative to the United Nations from 5 September 2007 until his latest appointment and has also served as the Indonesian Ambassador to the United Kingdom and as a spokesman for the Ministry of Foreign Affairs of the Republic of Indonesia.

 Early life and education

 Natalegawa was born in Bandung, West Java.
 He is the youngest son of Sonson Natalegawa, who was a former director of a state-owned bank.
 Natalegawa is of Sundanese descent.

 Natalegawa went to school at Ellesmere College and Concord College in the United Kingdom, from 1976 to 1981.
 He earned a BSc at the London School of Economics in 1984.
 He then went on to study at Corpus Christi College, Cambridge where he was awarded a Master of Philosophy in 1985.
 Natalegawa also obtained a Doctor of Philosophy at the Australian National University in 1993.
 He was conferred an Honorary Doctorate in International Relations from the University of Cambodia in 2010.